lithekod/agenda-bot/README.md

 - Somewhere for it to live
 - A Slack "classic" bot user
 - A Discord bot user
-- Permission to add bots to your Slack workspace and Discord server
+- Necessary permissions to add bots to your Slack workspace and Discord server

 Then, either pass the bot tokens as enviornment variables (`DISCORD_API_TOKEN` and `SLACK_API_TOKEN`), or hard-code them into the binary (**NOT RECOMMENDED** except for development purposes) by editing `src/discord.rs` and `src/slack.rs`.

-Which channels the messages are sent to is currently specified via either hard-coded constant values or environment variables (`DISCORD_CHANNEL` and `SLACK_CHANNEL`).
+Which channels the messages are sent to is currently specified via either hard-coded constant values (again, not recommended, but at least not a security issue here) or environment variables (`DISCORD_CHANNEL` and `SLACK_CHANNEL`).

 The following shows all necessary steps needed to build and run the bot: